-If not cleaned and polished, copper will develop a patina that many homeowners find appealing too.
+If not cleaned and polished, copper will develop patina that many homeowners find quite appealing.

 Sectional Gutters — Old School Alternative to Seamless Gutters

-For comparison purposes below is a pricing breakdown for sectional gutters:
+Strictly for comparison purposes, below is a pricing breakdown for sectional gutters:

 |*Average home is 2,000 s.f. with garage: 170-225 feet of gutters and 6 downspouts|